RCasatta/pay2email/Readme.md

   * the `on_pay.py` plugin contacts the application server when an invoice is paid so that the relative email is sent

-# TODO

-* USE human readable age in encryption (support "e" as backward compatible)
-* go back to referrer or provided option
-* save time taken to send email
-* option to recover and send email for payed but not sent

 # Testing
 ```
 PROTO=http